 Personally, autumn and winter are my two favorite seasons to go on a holiday in New Zealand, mainly because of the colorful scenery in autumn and the snow on the mountains in winter.

-But I’ve also gone on vacation in spring and summer.
+I’ve also gone on vacation in spring and summer.
 Spring can still offer beautiful scenery with snow-capped mountains and spring blossoms.
-And in summer, the New Zealand Christmas tree (the Pohutukawa) comes into bloom.
+And in summer, the New Zealand Christmas tree – the pohutukawa – comes into bloom.

 I don’t mind being on hiking trails with other people; in fact, it is good to have others walking on the same trails as you are, especially if you’re traveling alone in New Zealand.

-And one thing to note is that there are currently almost 4.5 million people living in New Zealand (compared to for example 16.5 million people in the Netherlands with New Zealand being approximately 7 times larger than the Netherlands), so even if the entire country went on holiday, it would still not get super crowded; and you’d still be able to find places where there isn’t a single soul around.
-The only issue would be finding accommodation in popular regions such as Queenstown.
+And one thing to note is that there are currently almost 4.7 million people living in New Zealand compared to, for example, almost 17 million people in the Netherlands with New Zealand being approximately six times larger than the Netherlands.
+So even if the entire country went on holiday, it would still not get super crowded, and you would still be able to find places where there isn’t a single soul around.
+The only issue would be finding accommodation in popular places like Queenstown.